-The fragrance-free lotion reflects UV rays with titanium dioxide and zinc oxide.
+The fragrance-free lotion reflects UVA and UVB rays with zinc oxide and titanium dioxide.
 Meanwhile, ceramides and niacinamide calm reddened skin and reinforce its natural barrier.

-Not only does it provide SPF 30 protection, but it also keeps your face healthy.
-It has cranberry seed oil and aloe to prevent wrinkles and sun spots.
+Not only does it provide SPF 30 broad spectrum protection, but it also keeps your face healthy.
+It has cranberry seed oil and aloe to prevent wrinkles and sunspots.